Skip to main content

 Checkout conversion optimization

 Your checkout is the most important page in your store.
-Each percentage point lift in conversion is real money.
-Here's what works in the Algerian market specifically.
+Every percentage point of lift is real money.
+Here's what works specifically in the Algerian market.

 Algerian buyers trust COD.
 Show the badge above the fold and in the cart.
-Lift: +10–20% on cold traffic.
+Don't bury it in fine print.
+Lift: +10–20 % on cold traffic.

 2. Reduce form fields

-Each extra field drops conversion ~10%.
-Required fields should be: name, phone, wilaya, city.
-Everything else (full address, email) can be optional.
-Lift: +5–15%.
+Each extra field drops conversion by ~10 %.
+Required fields should be: name, phone, wilaya, commune.
+Email and full street address can be optional or auto-filled by courier integration.
+Lift: +5–15 %.

 3. Show shipping cost early

-Make sure your checkout copy is in both languages, with Multi-language.
-Lift: +5–15% depending on wilaya mix.
+Make sure your checkout copy is in both languages with the Multi-Language add-on.
+Lift: +5–15 % depending on wilaya mix.

 6. Add reviews

 Even 5 reviews on a product visibly lifts conversion.
-See Product Reviews add-on.
-Lift: +20–40% on cold traffic with reviews.
+Activate the Product Reviews add-on.
+Lift: +20–40 % on cold traffic with reviews vs. zero.

 7. Remove "Login to checkout" friction

 DZBuild's checkout is guest by default — never force login.
-Verify your theme isn't adding this.
-Lift: +20–40% if it was forced.
+Verify your theme isn't adding this in custom code.
+Lift: +20–40 % if it was forced.

 8. Add an upsell at AddToCart